Liquid Crystal Titan Resource Hub

 Platform

-- Recalibrating the platform
+• Recalibrating the platform

 If any print failure occurs and the Photocentric Service team advises you to re-calibrate your platform.
 We strongly advise you against calibration the platform if it is not needed.

-- Platform doesn’t move
+• Platform doesn’t move

-On the GUI press ‘Maintain’ and then ‘Lift platform’ to see if motor will lift normally.
-If it makes a rattling noise and doesn’t lift the platform then please contact [email protected].
+On the GUI press 'Maintain' and then 'Lift platform' to see if motor will lift normally.
+If it makes a rattling noise and doesn’t lift the platform then please contact support@photocentric.co.uk.

 User interface - GUI freezes